 In following years, growth will form on the arms of the ‘T’.
-Leave 10 – 12 buds along each arm and remove all other growth along the main trunk.
-The buds will produce fruit and every year thereafter should be pruned down to 1 or 2 new buds on each of twelve on the ‘T’.
+Leave 10 to 12 buds along each arm and remove all other growth along the main trunk.
+The buds will produce fruit, and every year thereafter should be pruned down to 1 or 2 new buds on each of twelve on the ‘T’.

 First year, no pruning.